Kirk–Holden war: Rise of Ku Klux Klan activity

 Local authorities were unable and often unwilling to prosecute Klan-related offenses.
 At Holden's request, in February 1869 the General Assembly authorized the creation of a detective force to investigate and undermine the Klan.
 Arrests were made but the violence continued.
 In November Holden asked the General Assembly to strengthen the provisions of the state militia law so that he could better confront the violence, telling the body, "Numerous complaints have been made to me of violence and mob law in certain counties, by parties who ride at night armed and disguised [...] injuring, insulting, and punishing inoffensive whites and colored persons."
 Holden thought that a revised law would ameliorate victims' fears and would protect black and white Republicans from Klan assaults.
 State Senator T. M. Shoffner of Alamance County introduced a bill to Holden's request on December 16, titled "An Act to Secure the Better Protection of Life and Property".
 Its provisions empowered the governor to suspend the writ of habeas corpus, declare a state of insurrection "whenever in his judgement the civil authorities in any county are unable to protect its citizens in the enjoyment of life and property", and request the assistance of federal authorities if state militia proved insufficient.
 Conservatives in the legislature delayed passage of the bill—dubbed the Shoffner Act—and particularly objected to the provision for the suspension of the writ of habeas corpus, suggesting it was unconstitutional.
 The provision was removed and the act was passed into law in January 1870.
 The Klan was affronted by the law and several Alamance Klansmen plotted to kill Shoffner at his home.
-The plan dissolved after Shoffner was tipped off and went elsewhere, but he continued to receive death threats and eventually fled to Indiana.
+The plan dissolved after Shoffner was tipped off and escaped, but he continued to receive death threats and eventually fled to Indiana.
 Klansmen in Moore also proposed the assassination of Holden during this time.